Operations

 When and how to raise prices

 The decision to raise prices is never comfortable, but delaying it often makes it worse.
 A brand that absorbs cost inflation for 18 months and then needs a large catch-up increase faces far more resistance than one that takes smaller, regular adjustments.
 The key is establishing a rhythm and a rationale that your three-tier partners can understand and accept.
+That said, not every cost increase justifies a price increase — the decision depends on your competitive position and market dynamics.

 Timing your price increase